Sunday, July 20, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • T means tri-band.
 This is for a system where each hardware unit has three Wi-Fi frequency bands.

-• Q means quad-band, indicating that the hardware features four Wi-Fi bands, where either its 5GHz or 6GHz is split into two sub bands.
+• Q means quad-band, indicating that the hardware features four Wi-Fi bands, with either 5GHz or 6GHz band split into two sub-bands.

 • The last digit indicates the number of Wi-Fi streams each broadcaster has.